davlin0222/moments-in-motion/README.md

     Slogan: "Embrace Moments, Wear Memories" encapsulates the brand's philosophy of valuing experiences and cherishing memories through wearable symbols like bracelets.
 It communicates the brand's focus on mindfulness, personal connection, and meaningful moments.

-## 24-05-09
+### 24-05-09

-Getting the development started.
+-   Getting the development started.
+-   Documented my initial thoughts.